-When you complete your Free Application for Federal Student Aid (FAFSA), you’re also applying for federal student loans since some of them are based on need.
-You’re given an FSA ID and you can log in to check on all your financial aid, including federal student loans.
-You can do this at any time throughout school as well as when you graduate.
+- If you complete the Free Application for Federal Student Aid (FAFSA), you’re also applying for federal student loans since some of them are based on need.

-Private student loans come from private institutions, like banks, credit unions, and online lenders.
+- Private student loans are offered by banks, credit unions and online lenders.

 How to find out what type of loan you have

-You can log into the Federal Student Aid website using your FSA ID to see a list of all your federal student loans.
+If you’re wondering how to tell if your student loans are federal, you can log into the Federal Student Aid website using your FSA ID to see a list of all federal student loans in your name.
 On your account dashboard, you can find “My Loan Servicers” or check the National Student Loan Program System.
 If you’re making payments to a lender that isn’t listed, there’s a chance your loan isn’t federal.

 Current federal student loan servicers